 GROSS: So let's start with the title "The Platinum Age Of Television."
 What do you define as the platinum age?

-BIANCULLI: Well, it's sort of like taking off of gold records that go to platinum records.
-It's even better, so platinum age is better than the golden age.
+BIANCULLI: Well, it's sort of like taken off of gold records that go to platinum records.
+It's even better.
+So platinum age is better than the golden age.
 Traditionally, the golden age of TV was live television, the best of the Paddy Chayefsky, Rod Serling, Reginald Rose live dramas.
 And so the platinum age is the stuff since then.

 GROSS: So within each category of television, you have your big five, the shows that were the kind of turning points for that genre in television.
 So let's start with children's TV, since most of us started watching TV when we were children.
 What makes your big five?